top of page

 Rebecca Lynne Ray, MA, PLPC

-Rebecca Lynne's experience in direct therapeutic services includes two years as a crisis worker with the National Suicide Prevention Lifeline, based at Provident Behavioral Health in St. Louis, where she provided crisis counseling by phone, chat and online forum.
+Rebecca Lynne's (she/her) experience in direct therapeutic services includes two years as a crisis worker with the National Suicide Prevention Lifeline, based at Provident Behavioral Health in St. Louis, where she provided crisis counseling by phone, chat and online forum.
 In addition to Lifeline training, she completed Applied Suicide Intervention Skills Training (ASIST) and Counseling on Access to Lethal Means (CALM).
-Her roles in suicide prevention awareness and education include: member, Suicide Prevention Coalition of Colorado; member, St. Louis Regional Suicide Prevention Coalition; member, Crisis Services Committee-American Association of Suicidology (AAS); and former volunteer/lifeguard, American Foundation for Suicide Prevention-Missouri (AFSP).
-Suicide prevention presentations and programming listed below, 2018-22.
+Her roles in suicide prevention awareness and education include: member, Suicide Prevention Coalition of Colorado; member, St. Louis Regional Suicide Prevention Coalition; member, American Association of Suicidology (AAS) and their Crisis Services Committee (supporting 988 rollout); and former volunteer and lifeguard with American Foundation for Suicide Prevention-Missouri (AFSP).
+Suicide prevention education/programming listed below, from 2018-22.

 Presentations/Programming